vikingeducation/prep_basics/test-yourself-answers.md

 "You know what is awesome?""

 Read the question carefully and prepare to explain it in clear, simple terms to other readers of the document.
 If you don't clearly inderstand the answer yourself, or you are having problems constructing a few simple sentences to explain your answer, use it as an opportunity to research the topic and gain a better understanding of it.
-By doing this, you will enhance the depth of your knowledge and bring more to the table in all your fuuture roles and partnerships.
+By doing this, you will enhance the depth of your knowledge and bring more to the table in all your future roles and partnerships.

 *Contributed by [Cody Brown](https://github.com/kirlian760)*